port-labs/port-docs/docs/create-self-service-experiences/reflect-action-progress/reflect-action-progress.md

 - Update the run's description, by using the `description` key with a custom message.
 - Add links to external logs of the job runners, via the `link` key - AWS Cloudwatch logs, Github Workflow job, Jenkins job, etc.

-:::tip
+:::tip Multiple and partial updates
 You don't have to provide all of the different updates in one request, you can make a `PATCH` request to the endpoint as many times as you need until the action run has finished.
+You can also send partial updates, for example, you can update only the `description` key to change the description of the action while keeping its status as `In progress`.

 Note that every patch request will override the previous information that was available for a given key.
 For example, when updating the `link` key multiple times, only the value provided in the latest update will be the one displayed on the action run object.
 :::